 - You could use external hard drives, LAN adapters for better internet, or USB microphones for karaoke games.

-However, Nintendo's transition to universal connectivity with the Wii marked a significant evolution in gaming design.
+However, Nintendo's transition to universal connectivity with the Wii signified an important evolution in gaming design.
 By focusing on useful features like SD card slots and USB ports, Nintendo created a new standard for easy-to-use gaming.
+The history of Nintendo's expansion ports shows how gaming technology has changed over time.
+It also shows how Nintendo has adapted to meet what today’s players want.

 FAQ's About Nintendo Expansion Ports